-Don’t rely on the styling of buttons to convey their meaning.
-Use text labels that convey sufficient information to users who cannot see the button color.
+Don't rely on the styling of buttons to convey their meaning.
+Use text labels that convey sufficient information to users who cannot see the button.

-Assume that many users will be biased toward selecting the primary button; make sure to limit side effects of mistakes.
+Assume that many users will be biased toward selecting the solid button; make sure to limit side effects of mistakes.

-Don’t show more than one primary button on an interface.
-Don’t use "Primary" styling for buttons that delete data or cancel the user’s current activity.
+Don't show more than one solid button on an interface.
+Don't use "Solid" styling for buttons that delete data or cancel the user's current activity.